sapere/pw-practice-app/README.md

 ### Docker Commands

+Make sure docker is installed on your system .

 #### Build the Docker Image

-Run the following command to build the Docker image:
+Run the following command to build the Docker image that has npm and playwrigth installed:

 ```bash
 docker build -t firsttest-test .